 Over time, the continued erosion of the family basis of livelihoods has created new forms of vulnerability.
-In large parts of the Global South, vulnerability has switched from a temporary to a structural state of being in the last few decades (Ellis, 2006: 393).
+In large parts of the Global South, vulnerability has switched from a temporary to a structural state of being in the last few decades (Ellis 2006: 393).
 This is countered by an intensification of old and an introduction of new forms of livelihood diversification such as taking up non-farm activities and relying on non-farm income transfers.
 The income of rural households has become less based on farm activities and the exploitation of households' own assets.
-This erodes former household and village security mechanisms and affects peasants' ability to overcome short-term economic stress, such as harvest shortages or variations in income or food prices from one year to the next or within even shorter time spans (Bengsston, 2004: 33-5; Vanhaute, 2012).
-Three decades of economic liberalization and institutional restructuring, and an intensified involvement in markets - for commodities, credit, technology, land, and services of all kinds - have created growing and interconnected vulnerabilities and new risks.
-New forms of organized peasant reactions such as Via Campensina try to formulate an answer to the predominantly neoliberal mode of food production (Desmarais, 2007).
+This erodes former household and village security mechanisms and affects peasants' ability to overcome short-term economic stress, such as harvest shortages or variations in income or food prices from one year to the next or within even shorter time spans (Bengsston 2004: 33-5; Vanhaute 2012).
+Three decades of economic liberalization and institutional restructuring - and an intensified involvement in markets - for commodities, credit, technology, land, and services of all kinds - have created growing and interconnected vulnerabilities and new risks.
+New forms of more politicized representations of smallholders and organized peasant reactions such as Via Campensina try to formulate an answer to the dominant framing of agricultural modernization and the neoliberal mode of food production (Desmarais, 2007) (see McMichael, Chapter 4, this volume).
 Food sovereignty, control over one's own food production and food markets, is put forward as an alternative for food security; a concept agnostic about food production systems.
-A call for localizing food power implies support for domestic food production and promotion of the return to smallholder farming (Holt-Gimènez 2008, 13-4).
+A call for localizing food power implies support for domestic food production and promotion of the return to smallholder farming (Holt-Gimènez 2008 13-4).

-4. Then, now and next: from famines to food crisis
+Then, now and next: from famines to food crisis